michalizydo/scONT/README.md

        for j in {1..10000}; do bedtools shuffle -i <input.SNV.bed> -chromFirst -excl hg38-N.bed -noOverlapping -g hg38len.bed | bgzip -c > shuffles/$(basename -s .bed $i).$j.bed.gz ; done

-  19. SVs are called with Sniffles2:
+  19. SVs were called with Sniffles2:
       sniffles2 --threads 24 --input <input_bam> --reference <hg38.fa> --vcf <output_vcf> --output-rnames --snf <output_snf>
+      sniffles2 --threads 24 --input <input_bam> --reference <hg38.fa> --vcf <output_vcf> --output-rnames --noqc --mosaic
-  20. SV calls are merged with Sniffles2:
+  20. SV calls were merged with Sniffles2: sniffles2 --threads 24 --input <SC+bulk.snf.list.tsv> --reference <hg38.fa> --vcf <output_vcf>

-  21. SV calls are filtered for those located in regions covered by 5 or more reads:
+  21. SV calls from merges are filtered for those located in regions covered by 5 or more reads:
       bedtools intersect -a <SVcalls.vcf.gz> -b <sample.bam>.quantized5.5.bed
   22. SV calls are filtered for those with PASS filter, supported by at least 3 reads in any of the merged single cells and containing insertions or deletions (filterSVmerge.py).
   23. Basic statistics of SVs were calculated using stats_SV.py script.
-  24. Reads that contain SVs are selected, traced back to their source SC .bam files and statistics on how many variants are present in how many single cells are produced (getReadname.py).
+  25. Reads that contain SVs are selected, traced back to their source SC .bam files and statistics on how many variants are present in how many single cells are produced (getReadname.py).
   26. Filtered SV insertions are converted to .fasta, while deletions are converted to .bed (vcf2fasta.py) and subsequently extracted from reference genome (extractfromref.py).